Johan (Yoshi) Gilchrist

 Volcanology, Fluid Dynamics, and Doppler Radar

-My PhD research investigates the dynamics of explosive volcanic eruptions, ash clouds and ash sedimentation.
+My current research investigates the dynamics of explosive volcanic eruptions, ash clouds and ash sedimentation.
 In particular, I focus on the stability of explosive eruption columns, which can generate deadly pyroclastic density currents and surges when they collapse or feed spreading ash clouds in the atmosphere that disrupt air traffic and affect global climate.
 My approach draws on a fluid dynamics perspective to form a fundamental physical understanding of the multiphase flow dynamics governing eruption column stability.
 To stay grounded in reality, I combine this perspective with real-time doppler radar observations of short-lived explosive eruptions and observations from field-based volcanological studies of explosive eruption deposits.
 My goal is to understand the journey of small, intermediate and large sized particles from the volcanic vent, through the atmosphere (or ocean) and finally back down to Earth's surface.

 Following pioneering work on turbulent plumes by Morton et al., 1956, analogue experiments of volcanic jets by Carey et al., 1988, and many studies since, I conduct new analogue experiments that test the effect of intermediate sized particles on jet column stability.
 These particles have a complex coupling with their carrying fluid and affect the ability of an eruption column to mix and dilute with the surrounding atmosphere.
 As a result, they play an important role in column stability and the initial conditions of ash clouds spreading in the atmosphere, the latter being an important input parameter for sophisticated ash transport models that predict hazards for air traffic.
 My previous work performed with Dr. David Jessop, Dr. Mark Jellinek and Dr. Olivier Roche investigated the effect of these particles when injected from annular vent geometries as expected to occur during catastrophic caldera eruptions.
 We have shown that these particles can enhance entrainment and in turn inhibit column collapse during Catastrophic Caldera-Forming explosive eruptions, whereas lower aspect ratio caldera ring vent geometries can do the opposite.
 The largest of these caldera-forming eruptions have not been witnessed with modern scientific instrumentation, therefore our understanding relies on analyses of their deposits, computer simulations and our analogue laboratory experiments.
 Further analogue experiments investigating this style of eruption can help us predict their effects on the global climate and in turn their threat to life on Earth.